sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Deployment/_index.md

     "cs3_org_sciencemesh_site_total_amount_storage": 386887921664
 }
 ```
-1. Persitency of the operational data (accepted invites etc.)
+2. Persitency of the operational data (accepted invites etc.).

 We have to setup PVC into `values.yaml` as follows.
-Details to setup PVC are described in the following section.
+Details to setup PVC are described in the [following section](#Enabling_and_configuring_persistency).
 ```
 ---
 gateway: